the-laurel/chain-proposals/evmos/A_Vision_for_Evmos_Proven_Independency.md

 ## A Dependent Chain

-Anything less than independence creates and invites distrust, which leads to volatility, unfairness and scams.
+Anything less than independence creates and invites distrust, which leads to volatility, unfairness, and scams.

 A chain cannot be decentralized if it starts with:
 - dues owned to 3rd party actors
 - unclarity of ownership and hierarchy of ownership
 - unclarity on the amount/magnitude of funds being owned by parties involved in the chain's creation
-- unclarity of intelectual property owed
+- unclarity of intellectual property owed

 ## Consequences for Evmos

-Evmos should not elect members in offices unless previous dues are solved:
+Evmos should not elect members to offices unless previous dues are solved:
 - [Olympus Mons Testnet](https://medium.com/evmos/announcing-olympus-mons-evmos-incentivized-testnet-46fa24270a25)
 - any promises that the Evmos Foundation or Evmos team has made to any stakeholders or validators
 - payments for LPX, GV, Benny Lava